-Dr. Jeff Tarrant gives advice on how to implement Healium in a behavioral health setting.
+Dr. Jeff Tarrant shares how to implement Healium in a behavioral health setting.

 While Healium is not designed to be a diagnostic tool or primary treatment intervention for any mental health concerns, it can be used as an adjunctive tool to assist in the reduction of stress.
 There are a few different ways to use Healium with clients and patients.